ypriverol/github-paper/document/manuscript.md

 service will report how much of the code base and which lines of code are being executed as part of your code tests.
-The Bioconductor project, for example, highly recommends that packages implement unit testing to support developers in their package development and maintenance (\url{http://bioconductor.org/developers/unitTesting-guidelines/}), and systematically tests the coverage of all of its packages
+The Bioconductor project, for example, highly recommends that packages implement unit testing (Supplementary Note, Section 2) to support developers in their package development and maintenance (\url{http://bioconductor.org/developers/unitTesting-guidelines/}), and systematically tests the coverage of all of its packages